All you need to know about molluscum contagiosum: ways of infection, symptoms, treatment

 - Visiting of baths, saunas and pools.
 Be sure after visiting the public baths and swimming pools, you need to carefully monitor the skin condition, and at the first suspicions, immediately consult a doctor!

 - School and pre-school institutions.
-Kindergartens are especially dangerous, in the sense that the spread of the skin mollusk in children's groups occurs very quickly, covering almost the entire group.
+Kindergartens are especially dangerous, in the sense that the distribution of the skin clam in children's groups occurs very quickly, covering almost the entire group.
 Therefore, the baby should be inspected regularly.

 - Legibility in sexual relations.